-Social deprivation is further reinforced through the Index Multiple Deprivation data highlighting that the wards in which over 50% of our children reside in are ranked in the most deprived/lowest 12% nationally.
+Aspects of social deprivation are further reinforced through the Index Multiple Deprivation data highlighting that the wards in which over 45% of our children reside in are ranked in the most deprived/lowest 12% nationally.

-Common barriers to learning for disadvantaged children can be: poor spoken and receptive language and communication skills, lack of confidence, more frequent behaviour difficulties.
+Common barriers to learning for some of our disadvantaged children can be: poor spoken and receptive language and communication skills, lack of confidence, more frequent behaviour difficulties.
 We also recognise that there may also be complex family situations that prevent children from flourishing.